In search of the biggest color trends for 2023? Understanding color lies at the root of all interior design decisions.

 Inspired by the color of ‘the teapot on nana’s table’, it has the perfect mix of warmth and sophistication.
 This deep shade holds it own, but can be softened with blush, teal, ochre and moss green.
 We’re calling it our new neutral.

-A deceptive but delicious black, the blue undertones of this shade – from Paint & Paper Library’s new Monochrome collection – give a pleasurable richness and depth.
+A deceptive but delicious black, the blue undertones of this shade – Beyond Blue from Paint & Paper Library’s new Monochrome collection – give a pleasurable richness and depth.

 When used with one of the whites in the collection, it will dramatically change the interplay of light and space in your room.
 Striking enough to take centre stage yet subtle and confident enough to allow other hues to shine, it’s a dream to work with.

-Pink is the new decorating neutral – it has a natural ability to add warmth and interest without overwhelming a space or competing with furniture.
+Pink room ideas are the new decorating neutral – it has a natural ability to add warmth and interest without overwhelming a space or competing with furniture.
 But choosing the right shade can be a thorny task when you are faced with everything from a bold raspberry to playful bubblegum.